Aspirinsmurf/risky-plays-calculator/README.md

 #### With multiple players
 If you want to repeat an identical series of actions with different (but functionally identical) players, you need to enclose the entire activation in parentheses, including the semicolon.

-This isn't always so important, but it's important if they have skill re-rolls.
+This isn't always an important distinction, but it's important if they have skill re-rolls.

 > **Without parentheses:** You want to know the odds of all three of your rookie Human Linemen making their 4+ dodges to get away from the Line of Scrimmage.
-You could use `3*d4`.
+You could use `3*d4;`.

-> **Parentheses:** Same scenario, but all the players have the Dodge skill.
+> **Parentheses:** Same scenario, but the players all have the Dodge skill.
 Using `3*d4` will now give the wrong results.
 You will need to use `3*(d4;)`;

-You can multiply complex action sequences like this too, for example `3*(4+, 2*2+);` for three different players each trying to make a 4+ dodge and two rushes.
+You can multiply complex action sequences like this too, for example `3*(4+, 2*2;)` for three different players each trying to make a 4+ dodge and two rushes.